 - enters into liquidation whether compulsorily or voluntarily (otherwise than for the purposes of a solvent amalgamation or reconstruction); becomes insolvent; ceases or threatens to cease to carry on business; or any similar event.

-- On expiration or termination this Agreement for any reason, Canonical's obligation to provide the Services will immediately terminate and any licences granted under this Agreement will terminate, unless otherwise agreed and Customer will immediately pay all outstanding Fees applicable to this Agreement including Fees that would otherwise have been payable with respect to the full Agreement term.
+- On expiration or termination this Agreement for any reason, Canonical's obligation to provide the Services will immediately terminate and any licences granted under this Agreement will terminate, unless otherwise agreed (i) for monthly Services: Customer will be entitled to a refund of any amount on Customer account that remains unused at the date of cancellation; and (ii) for annual Services: Customer will immediately pay all outstanding Fees applicable to this Agreement including Fees that would otherwise have been payable with respect to the full Agreement term.

-- Neither party will be liable for any breach of this Agreement directly or indirectly caused by circumstances beyond the reasonable control of that party, provided that a lack of funds will not be regarded as a circumstance beyond that party’s reasonable control.
+- Neither party will be liable for any breach of this Agreement directly or indirectly caused by a Force Majeure Event nor otherwise liable for any such failure or delay in performing its obligations under this Agreement.
+The time for performance of such obligations shall be extended.
+If the period of delay continues, the parties shall meet to discuss and agree (both acting reasonably) the impact of the Force Majeure Event on the Agreement.
+In this clause 12.1, "Force Majeure Event" shall mean any act, event or circumstance beyond the reasonable control of the party concerned, provided that a lack of funds will not be regarded as a circumstance beyond that party's reasonable control.

 - Neither party may assign, transfer, charge, create a trust over or otherwise deal in its rights and/or obligations under this Agreement (or purport to do so) without the other party's prior written consent except to an Affiliate pursuant to a bona fide re-structure, merger, consolidation, sale of all or substantially all of its assets, or a sale of the business to which the Services relate.